rizalhamdana/rizalhamdana/README.md

 Currently I'm a Junior Software Engineer at SIRCLO.
 I'm focusing on Backend Engineering and have experiences on developing REST API using some programming languages and framework like Go and Java Spring Boot.

-Currently I'm also in learning how to make a backend service using gRPC and GraphQL.
+Currently I'm also learning how to make a backend service using gRPC and GraphQL.
+Hopefully I can keep expanding my knowledge in the future.

 ## 📫 Get in touch